jairobjunior/Ocypode/README.md

 # Ocypode

-It is an open source project for Android platform, written in Java.
-Its goal is to help programmers with common functionalities needed daily in most projects.
+It is an open source project with a collection of libraries for iOS platform, written in Java.
+Its goal is to help programmers with common functionalities needed daily in most projects, making developing mobile apps easier.
 Basically, it is a result of refactoring on projects that I have worked on.
 This project is integrated with [RoboGuice](https://github.com/roboguice/roboguice), providing some abstraction for methods like: startActivity; overridePendingTransition and startService; There is also view components to deal with type of fonts, dialog builders, auto resize text view and create image as a circle.
 You can also find utility classes for currency, date and number format.
 There is string validation and Logcat.

 ## Installation